It’s the roaring ’20s and it’s time to get a web developer job.

 - Leverage the power of Meetups, LinkedIn & social media.

-- Prep for the various types of interviews you’ll: phone, video conference, or in person.
+- Prep for the various types of interviews you’ll encounter: phone, video conference, or in person.

 - Efficiently organize and prioritize the jobs you’ve applied to.